immunefi-team/Bounty_Boosts/Alchemix/31481 - [SC - Critical] Undound FLUX accrual through reset and merge.md

 # Undound FLUX accrual through reset and merge

-Submitted on Sun May 19 2024 23:17:59 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 05:17:59 UTC by @DuckAstronomer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31481